Can you have a funeral without a service? Yes, you can. It’s called an unattended funeral and it’s becoming more popular in the UK.

 As you’d expect, an unattended funeral costs less than a traditional funeral.
 This is because you won’t need to pay for a venue, a hearse or a celebrant.

-It’s also worth knowing that prices for an unattended funeral start from around £895.
-This price will vary based on location, whether you choose a cremation or a burial, and if you have any optional extras such as delivering the ashes after the cremation.
+Prices for an unattended funeral start from around £900-£1000.
+This price will vary based on location, whether you choose an unattended cremation or an unattended burial, and if you have any optional extras such as delivering the ashes after the cremation.

-If you’re worried about the cost of the funeral, you could:
+If you’re worried about the cost of an unattended funeral, you could:

-Yes, you can choose to pay for a direct cremation or burial before you die.
-Many funeral directors and direct cremation specialists have a pre-paid funeral plan.
+Yes, you can choose to pay for a funeral without a service before you die.
+Many funeral directors and direct cremation specialists offer pre-paid funeral plans that can help you spread the cost of unattended funeral fees.
 You’ll usually find details on their website.

-If you choose a pre-paid funeral plan, make sure that family or friends know about it, so that they can use it to pay for the funeral.
+If you choose a pre-paid funeral plan, make sure that family or friends know about it so they can use it to pay for the funeral.
 It also means they can respect your wishes and give you the funeral you want.

 Can you go to an unattended funeral?

-No, you can’t attend an unattended funeral.
-This is because there is no service or ceremony to attend.
+Usually, you can’t attend an unattended funeral.
+This is because there’s no service or ceremony to attend.
 Instead, the person who has died is cremated or buried privately, without any mourners.

 However, family or friends sometimes choose to have a celebration of life that’s separate from the funeral.
 This might be a wake at a local venue, or a more informal get-together for everyone to share their memories.
 So there may still be an opportunity for you to pay your respects.